The 14th of January is Hot Pastrami Sandwich Day.

 Sure, maybe purists would say that good pastrami sandwiches are only available at three or four delis on the entire planet (some will say that those delis are one of the few legitimate reasons for putting up with living in New York).
-And health extremists on the other side will say that any pastrami is bad for you, period.
+And some people will say that any pastrami is bad for you, period.

-But ignore the kill-joys on both sides; a hot pastrami sandwich is a delight for the mouth, and if you haven’t had one for a while, or have never tried one, today’s the day to set that right.
+But ignore the kill-joys on both sides; a hot pastrami sandwich every once in a while is a delight for the mouth, and if you haven’t had one for a while, or have never tried one, today’s the day to set that right.